Brandon has been writing online and creating YouTube videos for the past 6 years. He specializes in computer hardware and PC gaming.

 The console vs. PC discussion is a bit like religion.
 When the subject arises, almost everyone gets defensive, goes silent, or leaves offended.
 My aim in this post is certainly not to offend.
-Rather, I want to take a look at a $400 to $500 gaming PC and compare it to what you get with the PS4 PRO and Xbox One X.
+Rather, I want to take a look $500 gaming PC and compare it to what you get with the PS4 PRO and Xbox One X.

 The best way to approach this is to do a comparison of the Xbox One and the PS4 vs. a similarly priced gaming PC that you’d build yourself.
 If you prefer to game with a PC, I'll provide a couple of great options below.